JimLynchCodes/calling-npm-start-from-bash-with-args/README.md

 Also, suppose you have a bash script which can accepts any flags and calls the underlying command of _npm start_ with these arguments.

-If the bash run was named `run-script.sh`, the command should look like this:
+If the bash run was named `npm-start.sh`, the command should look like this:
 ```
-./run-script.sh --num=100 --color=red
+./npm-start.sh --num=100 --color=red

 // prints: foobar 100
 ```